ZPI-2023-IST/Documentation/source/translator.rst

 Description
 =================

-Translator can be considered a intermediary between game and reinforcement learning models.
+Translator is a intermediary between game and reinforcement learning models.
 You can also say that translator is a way to make game compatible with reinforcement learning models

 =================